TrueBlocks/trueblocks-docs/content/docs/prologue/what-is-this.md

 In addition to the command line, TrueBlocks also provides a graphical user interface with the [Explorer](/docs/explorer/gui-for-trueblocks) application.
-So you don't need any to be highly technical to use TrueBlocks.
+So you don't need to be highly technical to use TrueBlocks.

 ### And yes, it's permissionless